-On December 31, 2016, the Company had a working capital deficiency of \$7,746,513 (\$5,599,077 as at December 31, 2015) including \$33,935 in cash and cash equivalents (\$37,247 as at December 31, 2015).
-The increase in the working capital deficit is primarily attributable to agreements the Company has signed with FSDI.
-The current working capital deficit is primarily attributable to provisions resulting from a CRA audit and commitments under the agreements with FSDI.
+On March 31, 2017, the Company had a working capital deficiency of \$6,956,798 (\$7,746,512 as at December 31, 2016) including \$337,205 in cash and cash equivalents (\$33,935 as at December 31, 2016).
+The decrease in the working capital deficit is primarily attributable to proceeds of the private placements in the first quarter of 2017.
+The current working capital deficit is primarily attributable to provisions resulting from a CRA audit.
 The Company has incurred approximately \$13 million of expenditures which have been passed through to shareholders as eligible expenditures for their purposes under flow-through agreements for the calendar years 2010 through 2013.
-In 2015, the CRA conducted an audit of these expenditures and proposed an adjustment to the amount of qualifying expenditures that were renounced to the subscribers aggregating approximately \$6,700,000 and assessed additional Part XII.6 tax of approximately \$1,103,180, including penalties and interest.
+The CRA recently conducted an audit of these expenditures and proposed an adjustment to the amount of qualifying expenditures that were renounced to the subscribers aggregating approximately \$6,700,000 and assessed additional Part XII.6 tax of approximately \$1,103,180, including penalties and interest.
 The Company has made a provision for the entire amount of the estimated Part XII.6 tax, penalties and interest and an amount of \$3,837,217 has been set up for the estimated subscriber indemnification costs.
-The Company has reviewed CRA's proposal and it disagrees with certain positions taken by CRA.
-The Company has filed formal objections to dispute the assessments.
-(See contingency and commitments section).
+The Company has reviewed CRA's assessments and disagrees with certain positions taken by CRA.
+The Company has filed formal objections to dispute these assessments.
+(See "Commitments and Contingencies" section of this MD&A).